 Imperial Crypt in the Capuchin Church

-You can’t talk about Vienna and forget to mention the Habsburgs.
+You can’t talk about Vienna and leave the Habsburgs out of the equation.
 One of the most influential and powerful families in Europe, their history is all over the city of Vienna.
 In fact, the Habsburgs are buried in a crypt under the Capuchin Church.
-You can visit for a small fee and follow the history of this massive family tree and see just how ornate they made their caskets.
+You can visit for a small fee and follow the history of this massive family tree and see just how intricately they designed their caskets.

 Google reviews had us guessing but Aida Cafe is a must in Vienna!
 If you’re here for 3 days then why not go all 3 days?!
 Try the sachertorte here, as it’s absolutely delicious or, better yet, indulge in some cold, creamy goodness.
 Don’t forget to order some French press coffee and read about the cool history of this Viennese cafe!